mikeyEcology/MLWIC_examples/README.md

 2018-06-28 19:40:44.369809: epoch 57, step 10, loss = 1.46, Top-1 = 0.67 Top-5 = 1.00 (68.0 examples/sec; 0.177 sec/batch)
 2018-06-28 19:40:59.095571: epoch 58, step 0, loss = 0.70, Top-1 = 0.83 Top-5 = 1.00 (67.4 examples/sec; 0.178 sec/batch)
 ```
 This confirms that you are successfully training a model.
-You can stop training with the example dataset and train a model using real data.
+You can stop training with the example dataset and train a model using your images.